 - Mammoth Lakes (MMH) (a 40-minute drive north of Bishop)

 - Reno-Tahoe International Airport (3 3/4 hour drive north of Bishop)

-YARTS ( Yosemite Area Regional Transportation System) a bus system that runs daily from the communities of Mammoth Lakes, June Lake and Lee Vining to Yosemite Valley
+YARTS ( Yosemite Area Regional Transportation System) is a bus system that runs daily from the communities of Mammoth Lakes, June Lake, and Lee Vining to Yosemite Valley

 Note: SR 120, Tioga Pass Road (east entrance into Yosemite Park) is normally closed from Nov. to late May of each year due to a heavy snow pack.
 During that time period, there is no access to Yosemite Nat’l Park via Tioga Pass from US 395 at Lee Vining (60 miles north of Bishop).
 Visitors to Yosemite must cross the Eastern Sierra on Hwy 50 (155 miles north of Bishop) or SR 58 (150 miles south of Bishop) to access highways into Yosemite Park.

 Regardless of how you get here, it is worth the trip.
-The rural isolation is part of the charm and reason that folks return to visit the High Sierra year after year.
-The clean, clear, cool night air, the brilliant stars and beauty of the Eastern Sierra await you.
+The rural isolation is part of the charm and the reason that folks return to visit the High Sierra year after year.
+The clean, clear, cool night air, the brilliant stars, and the beauty of the Eastern Sierra await you.